Roberto Rossellini: Early life

 Rossellini was born in Rome.
 His mother, Elettra (née Bellan), was a housewife born in Rovigo, Veneto, and his father, Angiolo Giuseppe "Peppino" Rossellini, who owned a construction firm, was born in Rome from a family originally from Pisa, Tuscany.
 He lived on the Via Ludovisi, where Benito Mussolini had his first Roman hotel in 1922 when Fascism obtained power in Italy.

-Rossellini's father built the first cinema in Rome, the "Barberini", a theatre where movies could be projected, granting his son an unlimited free pass; the young Rossellini started frequenting the cinema at an early age.
+Rossellini's father built the first modern cinema in Rome, the Corso, granting his son an unlimited free pass; the cinema opened in 1918, and the young Rossellini started frequenting the cinema regularly at an early age.
 When his father died, he worked in film sound-making and for a certain time, he experienced all the ancillary jobs related to the creation of a film, gaining competence in each field.
 Rossellini had a younger brother, Renzo, who later scored many of his films.

 Although he was not personally religious, he had a strong interest in Christian values in the contemporary world; he appreciated Catholic ethics and religious sentiment—things which he saw as being neglected in the materialist world.